-The JSA / Panmunjeom on the other hand have very tight security restrictions for those who wish to visit.
-We therefore require all guests to book a minimum 72 hours in advanced of their preferred tour date.
-Although we recommend booking as far in advance as possible!
+The JSA / Panmunjom, on the other hand, have very tight security restrictions for those who wish to visit.
+We, therefore, require all guests to book a minimum of 72 hours in advance of their preferred tour date, although we recommend booking as far in advance as possible!

-We will also require a full color copy of your passport photo page.
-This is required so we can send it to the UNC in order to register your visit.
+We will also require a full-colour copy of your passport photo page.
+This is necessary, so we can send it to the UNC to register your visit.
 Note you will still be required to bring your passport on the day for further ID checks during the tour.

-Final word of note regarding these tours is that there are limited spaces available.
-The number of visitors who can visit Panmunjeom per day is capped by the UNC.
+Our final word of note is that there are limited spaces available.
+The UNC caps the number of visitors who can visit Panmunjeom per day.
 Once this limit is reached, booking will no longer be possible.
 Please feel free to reach out to us regarding your preferred dates to see if there is availability before booking.

-- Need to book minimum 72 hours in advance.
+Need to book a minimum of 72 hours in advance.

-- Passport color copy required during booking for UNC registration.
+Passport colour copy required during booking for UNC registration.

 DMZ tour Schedule

-Tours of the DMZ are possible every day with the exception of Mondays, national Holidays and military training days.
-We run 2 Half Day DMZ tours daily.
-One in the morning and one in the afternoon.
+Tours of the DMZ are possible every day except for Mondays, National Holidays and military training days.
+We run 2 Half Day DMZ tours daily, one in the morning and one in the afternoon.

-JSA / Panmunjeom tours run a similar schedule except they are also unavailable on Sundays and are more affected by military training and political events.
-Both our Panmunjeom tour and DMZ JSA tour visit Panmunjeom (Joint Security Area).
+JSA / Panmunjeom tours run a similar schedule, except they are also unavailable on Sundays and are more affected by military training and political events.
+Both our Panmunjeom tour and DMZ JSA tour visit Panmunjom (Joint Security Area).

-Tours which visit the Panmunjeom / JSA have a strict dress code.
-This is partly because it has been known for North Korean soldier’s to take photos of poorly dressed tourists to be used in propaganda efforts.
+Tours that visit the Panmunjom / JSA have a strict dress code.
+This is partly because it has been known for North Korean soldiers to take photos of poorly dressed tourists to be used in propaganda efforts.

-Visitors are therefore asked to be respectful and abide by the following rules as they will be enforced:
+Visitors are therefore asked to be respectful and abide by the following rules as they will be enforced on the day:

 No t-shirts without a collar.